johnswil/mantl/docs/getting_started/gce.rst

   network_name = "${terraform_remote_state.gce-network.output.network_name}"

-Ideally you would store the state remotely, but configuring that is outside the scope of this document.
-'Terraform remote start <http://blog.mattiasgees.be/2015/07/29/terraform-remote-state/>`_ is a good explanation on how to configure and use remote state.
+Ideally you would store the state remotely, but configuring that is outside the scope of this document. `Terraform remote start <http://blog.mattiasgees.be/2015/07/29/terraform-remote-state/>`_ is a good explanation on how to configure and use remote state.

 Configuring DNS with Google Cloud DNS